M.Ed. and M.S.Ed. Comprehensive Exams

 - EDSP 616 Philosophy and Cultural Diversity or MATH 516 Introduction to Statistics

 - EDSP 619 SPED: Research Paper

 Special Education students seeking a M.Ed. use the study guide for the CORE areas - found at the bottom of this page.

 M.Ed. students majoring in Elementary Education, Secondary Education, and Special Education, complete the Comprehensive Exam in the Master of Education CORE courses.
 The CORE exam consists of three distinct areas.
 Students should have completed or are currently completing the following courses:

 - EDFD 500 History and/or Philosophy of American Education

 - EDFD 505 Educational Administration/Organization of Educ.
 Systems in the U.S.

 - EDFD 507 Research Paper Class/EDFD 508 Research Paper

-If unsure which guide to study, did not complete and/or are currently completing all of the courses listed for your major, please contact the School of Education at 513-745-4210 or email@example.com.
+If unsure which guide to study, or you have not yet completed or are currently completing, all of the courses listed for your major, please contact the School of Education at firstname.lastname@example.org or 513-745-3701.